 Sustainability reporting is expected to meet stakeholders’ growing demands for information.
 Investors and financiers in particular have an increased need for sustainability data.
 These days, sustainability themes such as climate change are part of routine business and increasing volumes of sustainability data are also required to support decision-making.
 Sustainability is no longer a separate section in our reporting, but rather one of its main themes.

 When reporting is tied to sustainable business solutions, it has the potential to generate greater added value for both SRV and our stakeholders.
 Appropriateness continues to be the watchword for SRV’s sustainability reporting.
 We comply with statutory and industry-wide reporting requirements, and provide both internal and external stakeholders with up-to-date and comprehensible information to support decision-making.
 Unless otherwise stated, our sustainability reporting adheres to the same boundaries as our financial reporting.

-In the case of reporting, the company focused particularly on the amendments to the Accounting Act with respect to non-financial reporting.
-A report on HR issues, social responsibility, human rights, environmental issues, bribery and corruption is provided in the financial statements section of the Report of the Board of Directors in accordance with the requirements of the Accounting Act.
+In accordance with the requirements of the Accounting Act, a report on HR issues, social responsibility, human rights, environmental and climate issues, and bribery and corruption is provided in the Report of the Board of Directors and thereby also in the financial statements.

 A summary of the report is also presented in the adjacent table.